 - When Fluttershy and Rarity go to the spa in one episode, Rarity gets a cucumber facial to indicate her sense of high class taste and fixation on appearances.
 Fluttershy declines and instead only has the mud daubed onto her cheeks.
 (This may have been more so that she could still visibly emote during the scene, though it's also part of how she has a much-reduced version of every activity in the spa.)

 - Rarity wears a mud mask and cucumbers when she sleeps, even when she travels with the others to Appleloosa.
-Like Yzma above, she jolts awake, scaring everyone else.

 - Spike, of all dragons, is relaxing with one at the spa with the girls in "Ponyville Confidential", when Rainbow Dash eats one of his slices.
 He reaches down her throat, gets it back, and puts it back on.

 - In The Penguins of Madagascar, Julien is in the middle of a facial when Maurice is attacked.
 Which means that he has to apply the cucumbers himself, "which is the real tragedy."
-He asks Mort to weep for him, as his eyes are too tried from all the "cucumbering"; Mort does so by applying onions to his eyes, remarking that "My eye vegetables are burny!"
+He asks Mort to weep for him, as his eyes are too tired from all the "cucumbering"; Mort does so by applying onions to his eyes, remarking that "My eye vegetables are burny!"

 - Phineas and Ferb - Doof's ex is shown getting one when their daughter Vanessa calls, trying to bust her father.